 It is possible that by nature of the ability to “practice” restrained, but not excessively restrictive, eating throughout the two week-long diet break periods, participants in the INT group saw fewer deleterious effects of dieting on disinhibition than those dieting continuously, which may bode well for the maintenance of energy balance and weight loss results over the long term.

-• Another study (which was a secondary analysis of the 2021 paper) found a one-week diet break increased mental alertness and reduced hunger and irritability while increasing fullness and food satisfaction.
-5
+Peos and colleagues found the diet break group experienced a significant increase in fullness compared to the continuous dieting group.
+[3] This same research group conducted a secondary analysis of their main study and found a one-week diet break increased mental alertness and reduced hunger and irritability while increasing fullness and food satisfaction.
+6Peos JJ et al. 2021

 These aren’t trivial things.